Is Your Paper Being Reviewed by an LLM? Benchmarking AI Text Detection in Peer Review: Experimental Results

 Although ROC curves are useful for comparing the overall performance of different classifiers, only the far left portion of these plots are typically relevant for practical applications of AI text detection models.
 This is particularly true in the domain of peer review, where the cost of a false positive is high.
 Reviewers volunteer their time and expertise to sustain this important process; false accusations have the potential to further reduce the availability of reviewers due to disengagement and can also lead to significant reputational harm.
 Therefore, it is vital that AI text detection systems for peer review be calibrated for a low FPR in order to avoid such negative outcomes.

 Prior work has shown that AUC is not necessarily reflective of how models perform at very low FPR values \citep{yang2023dna,krishna2024paraphrasing,tufts2024examination}.
 Therefore, we also report the \textit{actual} TPR and FPR achieved by different detection methods at discrete low values of target FPR (0.1\%, 0.5\%, and 1\%), which we believe to be of greatest interest for practical applications.
 The target FPR is used to calculate each method's classification threshold using our calibration dataset, with the actual TPR and FPR computed over the withheld test dataset.
 To simulate a more challenging evaluation setting where some of the test reviews are ``out-of-domain'' in the sense that they come from a different conference than the calibration dataset, we use only the ICLR reviews to calibrate each method (see Section~\ref{app:main-result-iclr-plus-neurips-calibration} for in-domain evaluations).

 Table~\ref{tab:main-results} provides these results separately for the detection of GPT-4o, Gemini, and Claude reviews (Llama and Qwen results are provided in Appendix~\ref{app:llama-qwen-results}).
 Other baseline methods that failed achieve a TPR of at least 1\% at a target FPR of 1\% (i.e., TPR $< 1\%$ at target FPR $= 1\%$) are omitted.

 The results in Table \ref{tab:main-results} show that among the 18 baselines, Binoculars generally achieves the best performance overall.
 For example, its TPR reaches 45–85\% at a 1\% target FPR, while other models reach only up to 19\% TPR.
 However, even with the best-performing Binoculars, performance drops significantly at more stringent FPR levels—for instance, it achieves only 17\% TPR at 0.1\% FPR for GPT-4o reviews.
 These results highlight a key challenge in AI-generated peer review detection: the difficulty of robustly identifying AI-written text at the level of individual peer reviews.
 At the same time, they point to the need for new methods that can improve accuracy and robustness under low-FPR constraints.
-To this end, we explore a purpose-built detection method (Anchor) in Section~\ref{sec:anchor}, which leverages additional context specific to the peer review detection task.
+To this end, we also evaluate a purpose-built detection method (Anchor) as described previously in Section~\ref{sec:anchor}, which leverages additional context specific to the peer review detection task.